mhk3000/papa-website/poetry.md

 You may be in pain but have  no fear <br>
 Patience brings victory closer, near <br>
-Joy is not sweet without pain
+Joy is not sweet without pain <br>
 Get double joy  with one pain <br>

 When longer and deeper is pain <br>